openpdfsaucer/openpdfsaucer/README.md

 # OpenPDFSaucer is an open source Java library for PDF files

-- OpenPDFSaucer is a Java library for creating and editing PDF files.
+- OpenPDFSaucer is a Java library for creating and editing PDF files. - fork from OpenPDF.
-- OpenPDFSaucer is a Java library for rendering arbitrary well-formed XML (or XHTML) using CSS 2.1 for layout and formatting, output to Swing panels, PDF, and images.
+- OpenPDFSaucer is a Java library for rendering arbitrary well-formed XML (or XHTML) using CSS 2.1 for layout and formatting, output to Swing panels, PDF, and images. - fork from FlyingSaucer.
-- OpenPDFSaucer is a Java library for rendering PDF documents to the screen using Java2D.
+- OpenPDFSaucer is a Java library for rendering PDF documents to the screen using Java2D. - fork from PDFrenderer.

 OpenPDFSaucer is a fork of OpenPDF version 2.0.3 (forked from iText), FlyingSaucer v9.11.0 and PDFRenderer.